asplake/agendashift-open/framework/principles.md

 > 4. **Manage options, testing assumptions** – We make progress by generating and prioritising options, surfacing their assumptions, testing them through experiments, and incorporating learning
 > 5. **Organise for clarity, speed, and mutual accountability** – Our organisation is designed and operated such that decisions about delivery or change can be made quickly and safely, close to where the real action takes place

-The wording of two principles has changed a little since the book’s publication (the updates to be reflected in a planned 2nd edition):
+The wording of two principles has changed a little since the book’s publication (the updates to be reflected in an appendix in the 2021 2nd edition):

 * Principle #1 *Start with needs* (not uncoincidentally top of the list of service design principles for UK Government Digital Services) becomes *Start – and finish – with needs*, a reminder that we’re not done until we can demonstrate that needs are being met; see also our helpfully provocative [Definition of done][done]
 * Principle #5 has been shortened to *Organise for leverage and learning* – this trips better off the tongue, and *mutual accountability*, though a great concept, was a little too obscure here (its inspiration, Marquet’s *Turn the Ship Around!* remains a highly recommended reference)